 The gazebo shaded the deck all day long.
 So the deck could be used all the time.

 There are so many options out there to shade an outdoor living space that you can build or buy.
 So make sure you don’t waste time not enjoying an outdoor living space because it’s not shaded enough.

 It’s an easy fix.

 Mistake Number 7: Not Taking the Time to Enjoy It

-And the biggest mistake we’ve made with our backyard living spaces, is not taking the time to enjoy it!
+And the biggest mistake we made with our backyard living spaces is not taking the time to enjoy them!